isomerpages/moe-yuyingsec/_co-curriculum/Physical Sports/Sepak Takraw (Boys).md

 Even after they complete their studies in Yuying Secondary School, our students will continue to develop their skills in the game, both competitively and in recreation.

-Especially in the past two years, the boys have demonstrated great resilience.
-While we took the utmost care to provide a safe, secure and positive learning environment for them, it has been a challenging period of time.
-Yet, when all physical sessions had to be adapted to online platforms such as Zoom, SLS and Google Forms, our athletes persevered in their learning and self-improvement.
-They continued to learn, grow and thrive to the best of their abilities, reflecting the core values, resilience, respect and responsibility.
-This year, all the Secondary 2 boys were selected to represent the school in the ‘C’ Boys Sepak Takraw National School Games.
-It was a great exposure for the boys especially for those who played the sport for the first time at a competitive level.